-Through the Years Day Care & Community Centre is governed by a volunteer Board of Directors made up of community members and parents who oversee the Day Care & Community Centre programs and staff.
+Through the Years Early Learning Centre is governed by a volunteer Board of Directors made up of community members and parents who oversee the Day Care & Community Centre programs and staff.
 Any parent interested in sitting on our Board is welcome to speak to the Director about the responsibility.
 An Annual General Meeting for the organization is held every fall in which parents are strongly encouraged to attend.

 Several other parent meetings and social events are held throughout the year.

 Erin Careless - Chair

 Emily Harnish - Vice-Chair

 Nova Scotia's Child Care Subsidy Program helps eligible families, with children 12 years and under, pay for a portion of child care fees at licensed child care facilities and regulated family home day care agencies.
 Subsidies are paid directly to the centre or agency of your choice, on your behalf.
 If you choose to transfer your child to another child care centre or family home day care agency, within the province, your subsidy will go with you.
 Eligibility is based on your family's income and finances.